 This book will appeal to those working in or studying environmental protection and protected areas, Indigenous self-determination and governance, northern development, and the ecology of Subarctic and Arctic regions.

-Monica E. Mulrennan is an associate professor in the Department of Geography, Planning and Environment at Concordia University.
+Monica E. Mulrennan is a geographer and associate vice-president of research, at Concordia University.
 She works closely with Indigenous coastal communities on topics related to Indigenous knowledge, stewardship, and conservation.
 Colin H. Scott is an anthropologist at McGill University.
-He directs the Centre for Indigenous Conservation and Development Alternatives (CICADA) and the Indigenous Stewardship of Environment and Alternative Development (INSTEAD) research program.
+He directs the Centre for Indigenous Conservation and Development Alternatives and the Indigenous Stewardship of Environment and Alternative Development research program.
 Katherine Scott is a PhD candidate in the Department of Anthropology at McGill University.
 She is a heritage research coordinator in the Cree Nation of Wemindji’s Department of Culture and Wellness.

 Contributors: Fikret Berkes, Jennifer Bracewell, François Brassard, Véronique Bussières, Gail Chmura, Andre Costopoulos, James W. Fyles, Julie Hébert, Eva Hulse, Murray M. Humphries, Grant Ingram, Dustin Keeler, Ugo Lapointe, Rodney Mark, Greg Mikkelson, Heather E. Milligan, Wren Nasr, Jari Okkonen, Claude Péloquin, Florin Pendea, Jason Samson, Jesse S. Sayles, Dorothy Stewart, Samuel Vaneeckhout, Kristen Whitbeck, Colin D. Wren